-Investors Press Climate Change is a Human Rights Issue
+Investors Press Climate Change as a Human Rights Issue

 A safe, healthy, and just environment serves as a prerequisite for enjoying all human rights, rendering the climate crisis a pervasive threat to the rights of billions of people around the world.
 The Paris Agreement, a landmark United Nations accord aimed at keeping global temperature rise well below 2°C, explicitly states in its preamble that “parties should, when taking action to address climate change, respect, promote, and consider their respective obligations on human rights.”
 Given that corporations have been among the greatest contributors to the climate crisis and its subsequent impacts on human rights, investors have a unique role to play in leveraging their voices to encourage companies to address climate change as a human rights issue.

 Many investors have pioneered early climate work by engaging companies across sectors on developing strategies to measure, monitor, and reduce greenhouse gas emissions, and to position themselves strategically to thrive in a carbon constrained economy.
 However, as the climate crisis is increasingly and more noticeably impeding on human rights, investors have the opportunity and responsibility to use their voices to address climate change as a human rights issue.
-The Tri-State Coalition for Responsible Investment is launching a new initiative on Climate & Environmental Justice to engage portfolio companies on business impacts to the climate and marginalized communities.
+Investor Advocates for Social Justice is launching a new initiative on Climate & Environmental Justice to engage portfolio companies on business impacts to the climate and marginalized communities.
 The campaign will focus on the most salient risks to environmental justice communities from industries like chemical manufacturing, mining, material production, and utilities.

 The climate crisis is one of the most pervasive threats to human rights faced by society today.
 The Office of the United Nations High Commissioner for Human Rights (OHCHR) asserts that this threat “should be addressed in a way that is fair and just, cognizant of the needs and risks faced by the vulnerable groups, and adherent to the principles of non-discrimination and equality.”
 From devastating wildfires to deadly floods, the most vulnerable and marginalized will bear the brunt of dangerous climate impacts.
 As countries, corporations, and communities join together to take climate action, it is crucial that human rights take center stage.